 Higher-end video cards come with a built-in fan, so there is no need to install a fan on or inside the video card.
 If the fan in the video card stops working, you can try cleaning it out using compressed air to see if that resolves the issue.
-Otherwise, you need to replace the video card to prevent it from overheating.
+Otherwise, you need to replace the video card to prevent overheating.